 - The doctor will clean the scar and the surrounding skin and administer local anesthesia or apply a numbing cream to prevent discomfort caused by the laser.

-- They will give you protective goggles to protect your eyes, especially if the scar to be treated is on the face.
+- They will give you protective goggles to protect your eyes, especially for facial scars treatment.

 - The healthy skin around the scar will be covered with gauze or a wet towel to protect it from laser impact.